NASA to test Israeli radiation protection vest on Orion mission

 The astronauts on ISS will wear the vest daily at the station for the purpose of ergonomic evaluation.

-The data obtained from the AstroRad experiment on Orion EM-1 will provide NASA all the necessary information for assessing AstroRad as an essential personal protective equipment for future manned deep space missions, such as Orion EM-2 and future missions to Mars.
+The data obtained from the AstroRad experiment on Orion EM-1 will provide NASA with all the necessary information for assessing AstroRad as an essential personal piece of protective equipment for future manned deep space missions, such as the Orion EM-2 mission and future missions to Mars.

 "Israeli technology in space exploration is known as innovative, resulting from 'out of the box' thinking," said Israeli Minister of Science Ofir Akunis.

-Last year, ISA signed an agreement with German Aerospace Center (DLR) to use its expertise in the examination of deep space radiation effects and its absorption in the human body to understand the benefit provided by AstroRad.
+Last year, ISA signed an agreement with the German Aerospace Center to use its expertise in the examination of deep space radiation effects and its absorption in the human body to understand the benefits provided by AstroRad.

-Upon the return of Orion to Earth, teams from NASA, DLR and ISA will perform a comparative analysis on the efficacy of AstroRad.